A Redemptive-Historical Bible Reading Plan

 - feel overwhelmed with real life and pressed for time

 It might also suit those who just enjoy reading more slowly and savoring the words of the living God.
 (All of the above apply to me!)

-This Redemptive-Historical Bible reading plan is intended to help your read the Holy Scriptures forwards and backwards with a view towards Christ.
+This Redemptive-Historical Bible reading plan is intended to help you read the Holy Scriptures forward and backward with a view towards Christ.

 If you use this Redemptive-Historical Bible reading plan, take your time and enjoy God’s word.
 Seriously!
 There is no rush, no pressure, no obligation.
 God doesn’t even command us to be “daily Bible readers” — rather, he expects us to live by every word that comes from his mouth.

 When you finish one cycle, no matter how long it takes, you move on to the next cycle, then the next one, and so forth, until Jesus comes.

 Just think: in a year, or two, or thirty, or whatever, you will have lived, moved, and breathed in the holy words of God.